arpitjain799/alacorder/README.md

 ## Extending Alacorder with `pandas` and other tools

-Alacorder runs on [`pandas`](https://pandas.pydata.org/docs/getting_started/index.html#getting-started), a python module you can use to perform calculations, process text data, and make tables and charts. `pandas` can read from and write to all major data storage formats.
-It can connect to a wide variety of services to expand the capability of Alacorder data.
-When Alacorder table data is exported to `.pkl.xz`, it is stored as a `pd.DataFrame` and can be imported into other python [modules](https://www.anaconda.com/open-source) and libraries with `pd.read_pickle()` like below:
+Alacorder runs on [`pandas`](https://pandas.pydata.org/docs/getting_started/index.html#getting-started), a python library you can use to perform calculations, process text data, and make tables and charts. `pandas` can read from and write to all major data storage formats.
+It can connect to a wide variety of services to expand the capability of case data.
+When Alacorder table data is exported to `.pkl.xz`, it is stored as a `pd.DataFrame` and can be imported into other python [modules](https://www.anaconda.com/open-source) and scripts with `pd.read_pickle()` like below:
 ```
 import pandas as pd
 contents = pd.read_pickle("/path/to/pkl")
 ```

 If you would like to visualize data without exporting to Excel or another format, create a `jupyter notebook`, and import a data visualization library like `matplotlib` to get started.
-The pandas tutorials and documentation can help you get started. [`jupyter`](https://docs.jupyter.org/en/latest/start/index.html) is a Python kernel you can use to create interactive notebooks for data analysis and other purposes.
+The resources below can help you get started. [`jupyter`](https://docs.jupyter.org/en/latest/start/index.html) is a Python kernel you can use to create interactive notebooks for data analysis and other purposes.
 It can be installed using `pip install jupyter` or `pip3 install jupyter` and launched using `jupyter notebook`.
-Your device may already be equipped to view `jupyter` notebooks.
+Your device may already be equipped to view `.ipynb` notebooks.

 ## **Resources**